nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-03-04-finding-the-problem-on-a-partially-succeeded-build-on-team-foundation-build-services-2010/index.md

 ---
 title: Finding the problem on a partially succeeded build on Team Foundation Build Services 2010
+description: "Discover how to troubleshoot partially succeeded builds in TFS 2010.
+Learn effective strategies to identify and resolve issues for smoother development."
 date: 2010-03-04
 creator: Martin Hinshelwood
 id: "66"